 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-South Korean car manufacturer Hyundai has been offering some of the world’s most poplar vehicles since 1967.
-Its generous warranties and midrange costs make it a solid choice for many buyers.
-And if you’re looking to get cash back or score a discount, Hyundai has many car-buyer programs to help you save.
+South Korean car manufacturer Hyundai has been offering some of the world’s most popular vehicles since 1967.
+Its generous warranties and mid-range costs make it a solid choice for many buyers.

 When you’re ready to buy a new or used Hyundai, there are multiple financing avenues to choose from.